gsong/express-react-project-starter/docs/deployment.md

    Copy the "Token" value.

-1. Add the following [GitHub repository secrets][repo-secrets]:
+1. Add the following [GitHub repository secrets][github secrets]:
    -  `HEROKU_API_KEY`: the Heorku authorization token
    -  `HEROKU_APP_NAME`: the Heroku app name (`heroku apps` if you forgot it)
    -  `HEROKU_EMAIL`: email that you use with Heroku

-From now on, whenever you push or merge into the `main` branch, GitHub will automatically deploy the branch to Heroku! 🙌
+From now on, whenever you push or merge into the `main` branch, or create a pull request, GitHub will automatically deploy the branch to Heroku! 🙌

 ## Custom Environment Variables